allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 just keep focus state internally and just use that when drawing).
 This is solved by tracking shift pressed state globally (getting key state is another missing API).

+## Making an element disabled

+There's no built-in way to disable any element and it's not easy to do it yourself.

+* `pointer-events: none` disables mouse events but has the nasty side effect of making your otherwise visibile elements click-through (so never use this on overlapping elements).
+You do need it to block `:hover` rules though (that is if you don't want to litter your CSS with `:not([disabled])`).
+Oh, but then scrolling doesn't work.
+You just can't win on the web.

+* there's no way to disable tab focusing with CSS.

 ## Mouse wheel deltas